 Eyes up, heart open

-Welcome to my blog!
 Here you can view my most recent weddings, events and other fun sessions.
-Grab a cup of coffee and get comfortable, I have been blogging since 2006, so there is all of the content to do a deep dive and see if I am the right fit for you and your event!
+Grab a cup of coffee and get comfortable, I have been happily blogging since 2006, so there is all of the content to do a deep dive and see if I am the right fit for you and your event.

 During this last little heat wave here in Connecticut, one would think the last thing anyone would want to do is get all gussied up for their engagement session in a field at Heritage Homestead in the sun, with like, a bunch of animals.
 You would, however, be super wrong!
 Jill and Mike (and both their Mom’s, and Mike’s sister, and their two dogs and Jill’s horse!) all made the trek out in the heat to meet me and my Nikon for a date in the sun.
 When I showed up, it was absolute chaos.
 What might look like Read More